swiss-ai-center/a-guide-to-mlops/docs/part-2-move-to-the-cloud/chapter-22-move-the-ml-experiment-data-to-the-cloud.md

 ```

 Then run the following command to authenticate to Google Cloud with the
-Application Default.
+Application Default Credentials.
 It will create a credentials file in
 `~/.config/gcloud/application_default_credentials.json`.
 This file must not be
 shared and will be used by DVC to authenticate to Google Cloud Storage.